UltronFoundationDev/public_docs/UltronChangelog.md

 **In this file Ultron team lists rollout and development updates for each week for all Ultron Foundation main products.**

+## Ultron Foundation updates from 27.02-03.04.2023

+**NFT Staking HUB**

+* Testnet Review - rechecking the logic of the work and relevance of the backend architecture;
+* Automation of checking the rewards calculation and payouts;
+* Subscriptions payment processing;
+* Buy NFT on Ultron Network (uUSDT) - final improvements and testing;
+* Commission Payouts in uUSDT on Ultron Network - final improvements and testing;
+* Checking and solving the issue with NFT packages displaying;
+* Fixing issues with incorrect data setting during Buybacks import;
+* Continuing making improvements after Solidity Finance's DAO smart contract audit;
+* Making correct receipts for all Packages, buybacks and legacies including autocompounds;
+* Automation of the script in the parser which counts receipts in CSV for updating CSV files for new transactions;
+* Checking and solving the Issue with turning autocompound on for some accounts;
+* Migrating rewards service to Separate Server;
+* Making additional connections In Smart Contracts, improving work and stability;

+**Infrastructure**
+* Continue migration of processing to k8s;

+**Ulxscan**
+* Displaying uUSDT and uUSDC amount for any address on ulxscan.com;

+**Ultronbridge**
+* Preparation of new tokens on the bridge for release;

 ## Ultron Foundation updates from 20.02-24.02.2023

 **NFT Staking HUB**